What is the Financial Claims Scheme?

-The Financial Claims Scheme (FCS) is an Australian Government scheme that provides protection and quick access to deposits in banks, building
+The Financial Claims Scheme (FCS) is an Australian Government Guarantee scheme that provides protection and quick access to deposits in banks, building

 Under the FCS, certain deposits are protected up to a limit of $250,000 for each account holder at any bank, building society, credit union or other

 The FCS can only come into effect if it is activated by the Australian Government when an institution fails.
 Once activated, the FCS will be

 In an FCS scenario, APRA would aim to pay the majority of customers their protected deposits under the Scheme within seven calendar days.